Strauss Mann: Professional

 On July 6, 2021, Mann signed a professional contract with Skellefteå AIK of the SHL.
 He made his professional debut on September 18, 2021.
 He appeared in 22 games for Skelleftea AIK, where he recorded a 13–8–1 record, with a 2.19 GAA, a .914 save percentage and three shutouts.
 He ranked tied for fourth in the league in GAA, fifth in save percentage, and tied for sixth in shutouts.

 On April 19, 2022, Mann signed a one-year contract with the San Jose Sharks of the National Hockey League (NHL).
-In the season, Mann split the season with the Sharks minor league affiliates, the San Jose Barracuda of the American Hockey League (AHL) and the Wichita Thunder of the ECHL.
+During the 2022–23 season, he split the season with the Sharks' minor league affiliates, the San Jose Barracuda of the American Hockey League (AHL) and the Wichita Thunder of the ECHL.

 As a pending restricted free agent with the Sharks, Mann was not tendered a qualifying offer and was released to free agency.
-On July 3, 2023, Mann was signed to a one-year contract with the Laval Rocket, the AHL affiliate of the Montreal Canadiens.
+On July 3, 2023, he signed a one-year contract with the Laval Rocket, the AHL affiliate of the Montreal Canadiens.